tonifrankola/docs-monitor/how-to/exclude-installation-folder-from-antivirus-scanning.md

 ---
-Title: Exclude installation folder from antivirus scanning
+title: Exclude installation folder from antivirus scanning
-Author: Andrea Budisa
+author: Andrea Budisa
-Description: This article explains how to exclude installation folder from antivirus scanning on Windows Server 2008 or later.
+description: This article explains how to exclude installation folder from antivirus scanning on Windows Server 2008 or later.
-Date: 29/06/17
+date: 29/06/17
 ---
 This folder may have to be excluded from antivirus scanning when you use file-level antivirus software.
 If this folder is not excluded, you may see unexpected behavior.
 For example, you may receive “access denied” error messages.